laurelschwulst/interviews/_posts/2018-02-26-interview-with-kristoffer-ala-ketola.markdown

 date:   2018-02-26 20:53:25 -0500
 categories: interview
 author: Jinu Hong
+tags: sculpture
+excerpt: Whenever someone tries to be objective about their work, it feels alienating.
+If the gesture of making is already there, then why hide it?
+Why hide that it’s me who makes the gesture?
 ---

 # Interview (or a casual roommate conversation) with Kristoffer Ala-Ketola